crhowell/improve_a_project/README.md

-"# Improve A Django Project"
+# Improve a Django Project
+Improving on a Django Project - TeamTreehouse